-While Porto is defiantly known for its Port wines, there are other traditional drinks, that one should try at least once, like Licor Beirão.
-We would drink it as an apéritif or also after a desert.
-What else is so special about this drink, last year for Christmas season Licor Beirão surprised everyone with their social-good campaign.
+While Porto is definitely known for its Port wines, there are other traditional drinks, that one should try at least once, like Licor Beirão.
+We would drink it as an apéritif or also after a dessert.
+What else is so special about this drink, last year for the Christmas season Licor Beirão surprised everyone with their social-good campaign.
 They encouraged people to exchange Christmas presents for a bottle of the well-known Beirão.
 All the presents were donated to organizations in need, making the Christmas special for so many in need.

 8. Try Bolo Rei (King Cake)

 A cake that is made in the shape of a crown, filled and decorated with dry and crystallized fruits.
 Traditionally we eat it on Christmas and also on King’s Day, the 6th of January.
 Older traditions dictate that the chef hides inside the cake a broad bean.
 The lucky one who ends up with the slice containing the broad bean is the one who should provide the next cake.
 So eat your slice carefully!

 9. Come join us on a Food & Wine Tour

 Last but not least, the perfect start to your Christmas holidays is joining one of our Porto Food Tours.
 Led by a passionate local guide you will discover what locals eat, visit off-the-beaten-path eateries, try our traditional food, and that is not all!
 You will also learn about the history, culture and architecture of our beloved Porto.
 After the tour, our guide will also be happy to help with other recommendations for you to enjoy the Christmas holidays.
 Are you in?

 Taste Porto Foodie Team